 This year’s 4BBB matchplay knockout champion Donald Buchanan paired up with Simcocks’ chief executive Phil Games to take full advantage of their generous 18.6 combined shot allowance.
 They parred twelve hole, scrambled bogeys on four more and escaped from the bunkers with double bogeys on the 6th and 11th.
 Consequently, they ended elegantly on eight over par for 80, nett 61.4.

-Last week’s Neville Peterson Stableford winner Ashley Sansbury teamed up with the runaway winner of the September SMP Partners sponsored medal to give the handicap committee more reason to review their handicaps ahead of the coming season.
+Last week’s Neville Peterson Stableford winner Ashley Sansbury teamed up with Thomas Doherty, who was the runaway winner of the September SMP Partners sponsored medal, to give the handicap committee more reason to review their handicaps ahead of the coming season.
 Their second placed 79, nett 63.4, included a triple bogey seven on the 11th.
 Other than that aberration they went round in four over par.

 Chris Blackburn and past captain Geoff Karran bagged a brace of birdies and were in pole position right up to the 17th green where a sloppy seven slipped them back to third with 84, nett 63.6.